mcfedr/queue-manager-bundle/README.md

 ## Events

-A number of events are triggered during the running of jobs
+A number of events are triggered during the running of jobs.

 | Name | Event Object |
 |------|--------------|